davidmalcolm/texi2rst/output/pragmas-accepted-by-gcc.rst

   linkage.
 Asm labels do not have this restriction.

-  * In C++, this pragma silently applies only to declarations with C linkage.
+  * In C++, this pragma silently applies only to declarations with 'C' linkage.
 Again, asm labels do not have this restriction.

   * If either of the ways of changing the assembly name of a declaration are applied to a declaration whose assembly name has